The City of Oxford Guild of Chefs' Junior Chef of the Year Competition is all about discovering and recognising talent across the Oxfordshire area.

 Overall Winner and winner of both the plant based and fish category's in the canapé heats.

-The City of Oxford Guild of Chefs in partnership with The Food Heroes presents you The OxFood Hero of 2025.
+The City of Oxford Guild of Chefs in partnership with The Food Heroes presents you The OxFood Hero Competition.

 Legendary chef Pierre Koffmann is the head of the The Food Heroes family.
-Under his expert direction the panel of judges will crown the OxFood Hero of 2025.
+Under his expert direction the panel of judges crowned the OxFood Hero of 2025.
+Asia Mihelis with her incredible dish of 'Potato & chocolate mousse, potato ice cream, potato & chocolate chips, passion fruit, potato and chocolate beignets'.

 The Task

-Competitors are required to produce a show stopping dish with Koffmann’s Blue potatoes as the main element and star of the show for a panel of judges.
+Competitors were required to produce a show stopping dish with Koffmann’s Blue potatoes as the main element and star of the show for a panel of judges.

-Potatoes are a humble yet extremely versatile ingredient so the judges will be expecting to see an array of imaginative and skilfully crafted dishes.
-There is no limit as to what kind of dish is served, be it a bar snack, starter, main or dessert, impressing the judges with creativity and skill is the key to succeeding in this competition.
+Potatoes are a humble yet extremely versatile ingredient so the judges were expecting to see an array of imaginative and skilfully crafted dishes.
+There was no limit as to what kind of dish was served, be it a bar snack, starter, main or dessert, impressing the judges with creativity and skill was the key to succeeding in this competition.

-Each candidate will be provided with 1kg of washed Koffmann Blue potatoes.
-Competitors may use any other ingredient they desire to create their dish.
-All other ingredients to produce the dish other than the Koffmann Blue potatoes must be supplied by the candidates.
+Each candidate was be provided with 2kg of washed Koffmann Blue potatoes and given 3 hours to create their dish.
+Competitors could use any other ingredient they desired to create their dish.
+All other ingredients to produce the dish other than the Koffmann Blue potatoes were to be supplied by the candidates.

-The competition kitchen is set up as individual stations each with a small fridge, sink, induction hob and basic utensils, pans etc. Kitchen appliances such as ovens and deep fat fryers will be required to share.
-You are able to bring any additional equipment you desire to create your dish,
+The competition kitchens were set up as individual stations each with a small fridge, sink, induction hob and basic utensils, pans etc. Kitchen appliances such as ovens and deep fat fryers required to share.
+They were permitted to bring any additional equipment you desire to create your dish,

 One winner

-The winner will be crowned 2025's OxFood Hero.
-They will be invited to the annual City of Oxford Guild of Chefs Gala Dinner.
-This black-tie event will be held at Trinity College on 3rd May 2025.
-The winner will be handed their award and prize by legendary chef Pierre Koffmann during the evenings award ceremony.
+Asia was crowned 2025's OxFood Hero.
+She was invited to the annual City of Oxford Guild of Chefs Gala Dinner at Trinity College.
+Asia was handed her award and prize by legendary chef Pierre Koffmann during the evenings award ceremony.

-The prize; A meal for two at Restaurant Gordon Ramsay, previously Pierre Koffmann's world renowned 3 Michelin starred Le Tante Claire before he passed it on to protege Gordon Ramsay.
+The prize; Asia won the fantastic prize of a meal for two at Restaurant Gordon Ramsay, previously Pierre Koffmann's world renowned 3 Michelin starred Le Tante Claire before he passed it on to protege Gordon Ramsay.

 Entry guidelines

-To enter you must be a chef and have over 4 years of experience in the industry.
+Applicants had to have been a chef with over 4 years of experience in the industry.